gbbr/dijit.Bindings/README.md

 this.registrationService.addBuilder(<function>);
 ```

 In this case, __function__ is simply a function that puts actions, called setter, into the BindingStore.
+You are in charge of defining these actions, and the BindingStore offers you with an API to easily do this.

 This BindingStore will be used in the last phase of the Compiler, called the Linking Phase.
 The Linking Phase is when your widget's instance is connected to the BindingStore to apply the setters you have defined, when changes occur in your model.
+The Linking Phase is automatic and no additional logic is needed.